IIDA Northland Chapter

 Sponsorship manages the annual sponsorship drive and all fundraising activities within the local chapter, ensuring the continued financial health of IIDA Northland.

-The Industry Director provides guidance to special event committees, including FAB, Fusion and Minnecon.
-The Industry Director is responsible for attending special event meetings to act as a resource to the committee, keeping the board updated on event planning and progress throughout the year, and keeping committees on task and on budget.
-The Industry Director works directly with other board segments, such as communications and sponsorship, to ensure its events represent IIDA Northland as a whole.
+SIGNATURE EVENTS: The Signature Events Director (formerly Industry Director) provides guidance to special event committees, including FAB, Fusion and Minnecon.
+The Signature Events Director is responsible for attending special event meetings to act as a resource to the committee, keeping the board updated on event planning and progress throughout the year, and keeping committees on task and on budget.
+The Signature Events Director works directly with other board segments, such as communications and sponsorship, to ensure its events represent IIDA Northland as a whole.
 The Director is responsible for developing a strategic plan to improve events and further reflect long‐term goals and missions of IIDA Northland.
 The ideal candidate has worked on one of the special event committees and has experience working as a team leader.
 A qualified candidate should be highly organized, have excellent interpersonal skills, and a flexible schedule.

-IIDA Northland Chapter is managed by IntrinXec Management Inc., based in Minneapolis.
-IntrinXec provides leadership and support to the chapter through event planning and promotion, board and committee support, database maintenance, member communications and accounting services.
-In addition, IntrinXec houses the chapter’s mail and telephone line and responds to email requests from members.
+IIDA Northland Chapter is managed by Jaffe Management – Minneapolis, MN Office.
+Jaffe staff provides leadership and support to the chapter through event planning and promotion, board and committee support, member communications, accounting services and overall administrative support.

 Leah Sweet, MA